WhiteflagProtocol/whiteflag-standard/wf-specification.md

 especially useful if those confirming participants have well-established identities.

-For blockchains that encourage or require to use a different address for each transaction, deterministic key chains are used to link the authentication message to the blockchain account as well as to other messages sent by the same originator but with different addresses.
+For blockchains that encourage or require using a different address for each transaction, deterministic keychains are used to link the authentication message to the blockchain account as well as to other messages sent by the same originator but with different addresses.
 However, although supported, deterministic keys and addresses should normally not